About the Procedure

 - Banding, fatty tissue, and loose skin on your neck

 The facelift is one of the oldest cosmetic procedures, practiced in one form or another since early in the last century.
-Most of those facelifts would now be known as “traditional” or “full” facelifts.
-But with the addition of endoscopes and advanced techniques, Dr. Shah can perform a variety of different facelift methods depending on your particular needs.
+Most of those procedures would now be known as “traditional” or “full” facelifts.
+But with the addition of endoscopes and advanced techniques, Dr. Shah can utilize a variety of different methods depending on your particular needs.
+This includes the following:

-As you would expect, this facelift focuses on the middle of the face, particularly the cheeks.
+As you would expect, this focuses on the middle of the face, particularly the cheeks.
 Mid-facelifts can reduce puffiness under the eyes, correct nasolabial folds, and improve the definition of the cheeks.
-In mid-facelifts, Dr. Shah usually makes small incisions in the lower eyelids or the mouth.
+During this procedure, Dr. Shah usually makes small incisions in the lower eyelids or the mouth.

 Limited-Incision Facelift Procedure